Lhasa: Architecture and Cityscape

 The Jokhang is located on Barkhor Square in the old town section of Lhasa.
 For most Tibetans it is the most sacred and important temple in Tibet.
 It is in some regards pan-sectarian, but is presently controlled by the Gelug school.
 Along with the Potala Palace, it is probably the most popular tourist attraction in Lhasa.
 It is part of the UNESCO World Heritage Site "Historic Ensemble of the Potala Palace," and a spiritual centre of Lhasa.
 This temple has remained a key center of Buddhist pilgrimage for centuries.
 The circumambulation route is known as the "kora" in Tibetan and is marked by four large stone incense burners placed at the corners of the temple complex.
 The Jokhang temple is a four-story construction, with roofs covered with gilded bronze tiles.
 The architectural style is based on the Indian vihara design, and was later extended resulting in a blend of Nepalese and Tang dynasty styles.
-It possesses the statues of Chenresig, Padmasambhava and King Songtsan Gampo and his two foreign brides, Princess Wen Cheng (niece of Emperor Taizong of Tang) and Princess Bhrikuti of Nepal and other important items.
+It possesses the statues of Chenrezig, Padmasambhava and King Songtsen Gampo and his two foreign brides, Princess Wencheng (niece of Emperor Taizong of Tang) and Princess Bhrikuti of Nepal and other important items.

 Ramoche Temple is considered the most important temple in Lhasa after the Jokhang Temple.
 Situated in the northwest of the city, it is east of the Potala and north of the Jokhang, covering a total area of 4,000 square meters (almost one acre).
 The temple was gutted and partially destroyed in the 1960s and its famous bronze statue disappeared.
 In 1983 the lower part of it was said to have been found in a Lhasa rubbish tip, and the upper half in Beijing.
 They have now been joined and the statue is housed in the Ramoche Temple, which was partially restored in 1986, and still showed severe damage in 1993.
 Following the major restoration of 1986, the main building in the temple now has three stories.

 The Tibet Museum in Lhasa is the official museum of the Tibet Autonomous Region and was inaugurated on 5 October 1999.
 It is the first large, modern museum in the Tibet Autonomous Region and has a permanent collection of around 1000 artefacts, from examples of Tibetan art to architectural design throughout history such as Tibetan doors and construction beams.
-It is located in an L-shaped building west of the Potala Palace on the corner of Norbulingkha Road.
+It is located in an L-shaped building west of the Potala Palace on the corner of Norbulingka Road.
 The museum is organized into three main sections: a main exhibition hall, a folk cultural garden and administrative offices.